jliuhtonen/bacon-node-stream/README.md

 baconToReadable(stream: Bacon.EventStream<any, any>, options?: ReadableOptions): Readable {
 ```

 Wraps a Bacon event stream as a Node.js Readable stream.
-If the Readable is paused, _all values and the possible end event of the stream are buffered until the Readable is resumed_.
-The exception to this are error events, that are emitted immediately when they occur in the Bacon stream.
+If the Readable is paused, _all values, errors and the possible end event of the stream are buffered until the Readable is resumed_.
 Remember to provide options if your stream uses the object mode.